barnardb/tinyplate/lib/docs/README.md

 val rendered = template(model)
 ```

-Oh, we you use the timestamp.
+Oh, you forgot to use the timestamp.
 Well, let's have another go at the first line of the release announcement:

 ```scala mdoc
 tinyplate.Template("<h1>{{metadata.timestamp}} {{metadata.title}}</h1>")(model)